 In the Community

-In 2019, we decided to start taking on a charity project each year that we felt could make a real difference in someone's life in our local community.
+During the 2018 holiday season, we decided to start taking on a charity project each year that we felt could make a real difference in someone's life in our local community.

 Our 2020 Project: Helping a Community Health Outreach Center Work Safely through COVID-19